Together-Java/TJ-Bot/JDA-Tips-and-Tricks.md

     ...
 }
 ```
-If you already have a `long` instead though, JDA can still do it, but it requires some extra efforts.
+If you already have a `long`, you'll need to cast this to a String resulting in less readable and more code, when JDA can also do this for you internally.

 ### Don't forget `.queue();`